elias-koch/elias-koch.github.io/_pages/about.md

 Before starting my PhD, I obtained a BA and MA in Social Science from [Humboldt-University Berlin](https://www.hu-berlin.de/en/) and visited [King's College London](https://www.kcl.ac.uk/) for studies abroad.

 On this website, you can learn more about my research and download my CV.
-Please feel free to reach out if you think we might share research interests or if you’d like to talk about the latest Werder Bremen matches over a coffee.
-I’d be happy to [connect](mailto:e.koch@hertie-school.org)!
+Please feel free to reach out, I’d be happy to [connect](mailto:e.koch@hertie-school.org)!